nus-tee3201/2019/programming/if/text.md

 age = 13
 gender = 'F'
 if (age > 12) and (age < 20):
-    print("Teenager")  # indented one level - new code block starts here if gender == 'F':
+    print('Teenager')  # indented one level - new code block starts here if gender == 'F':
         print('Female')# indented two levels - this block is nested within the first block print('Girl')